wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/5-configure-phone-policies.md

 This is often used in retail environments, where someone may say over a public address system “There is a call for the electronics department on 22" and someone in the electronics department can then retrieve that call by dialing 22.

 > [!NOTE]
-> Note: Only Teams Phone licensed users can park and retrieve calls.
+> Only Teams Phone licensed users can park and retrieve calls.

 Call park is disabled by default.
 It can be enabled in the global policy, or a custom policy can be created.
 The global policy will allow any user to pick up a parked call.
 Custom policies can be used to assign the policy to a subset of users, when you apply the same policy to a set of users, they can park and retrieve calls among themselves.

 To enable call park:

-- Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).
+1. Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).

-- Select **Voice** and **Call park policies**.
+1. Select **Voice** and **Call park policies**.

-- Select Add, and then enter a **name** and friendly **description**
+1. Select Add, and then enter a **name** and friendly **description**

-- Switch **Allow call park** to **On**.
+1. Switch **Allow call park** to **On**.

-- Select **Save**
+1. Select **Save**

 > [!TIP]
-> TIP: The call pickup range is from 10 to 99 and cannot be customized.
+> The call pickup range is from 10 to 99 and cannot be customized.
 In daily use, this limit is not normally reached; so, it is generally not something to worry about unless you have a very large number of users using call park simultaneously.

 After performing the described steps, you have defined a call park policy you can now assign to a group of users.